-MAC complies with FERPA, as amended.
+MAC complies with the Family Rights and Privacy Act of 1974 (FERPA), as amended.
 In accordance with this federal law, the institution has adopted policies and procedures governing the confidentiality of student educational records.
-No individual shall have access to, nor will the institution disclose any information from, a student's educational record without the written consent of the student or as otherwise authorized by FERPA.
+No individual shall have access to, nor will the institution disclose any information from, a student's educational record without the written consent of the student, or as otherwise authorized by FERPA.
 The college affords students the right to inspect official records directly relating to them.